5 Ways to Understand Your Staff's Strengths and Weaknesses

-All of your employees will bring something different to the table, which can be a good thing.
-Having a dynamic and collaborative workplace means you can solve and approach your problems differently.
-Employees can support each other and offer alternative ideas.
+All of your employees will bring something different to the table, which is a good thing.
+Having a dynamic and collaborative workplace means you can approach and solve your problems differently.
+With a dynamic team that understands their own and each others strengths and weaknesses employees can support each other and offer alternative ideas.

 Here are five easy ways to realise the strengths and weaknesses of your team:

 It may look easy, but ensure you are carefully observing and listening to your staff.
-You will uncover certain traits or behaviours that might be considered a key strength or weakness.
+You can work to uncover certain traits or behaviours that might be considered a key strength or weakness.

-You may have already done this when interviewing your employee for the position, but exploring their experience may be insightful.
+You may have already done this when interviewing your employee for the position but exploring their experience will be insightful.

 You will be able to understand their achievements and failures in their career and find out why.
 What are the critical skills they’ve learnt?
-You can use this information to push them to the next level.
+You can then use this information to drive their development and push them to the next level.